mykeyraye/PM/README.md

 ### Running the Game

-1. Download or copy the code (named 'Untitled0.ipynb' in your example).  _**Note:** It might be good to rename this to something like 'pacman.py'._
+1. Download or copy the code
 2. Open a terminal or command prompt.
 3. Navigate to the directory with the code file.
 4. Execute: `python pacman.py`